flexseth/playground-docs-updates/wp-content/convert-to-html-pages/options.md

 All options are passed to the environment via a `shell` step in the blueprint.

+# Example
+This may not be the best example, but it's a start.
+It doesn't work yet, but it's a start.
+If someone wants to [fix me](contributing-to-documentation.md), that would be great :)

 ## Hello World
 Output Hello World to the console by passing in a variable